jean-roland/LCSF_Doc/index.md

 * LCSF itself, which is two things:
     1. A specification to describe command sets that can fit most applications, even complex ones.
     2. A lightweight format to represent those command sets.
-* [LCSF C Stack](https://github.com/jean-roland/LCSF_C_Stack): A LCSF implementation written in C, aimed at small embedded systems - bare metal friendly, static memory allocation, small footprint <3kB data, ram consumption depends on user parameters (typical 1kB)
+* [LCSF C Stack](https://github.com/jean-roland/LCSF_C_Stack): A LCSF implementation written in C, add it to your project to easily encode and decode LCSF messages.
 * [LCSF Generator](https://github.com/jean-roland/LCSF_Generator): A C++/Qt graphic tool used to create, edit and deploy LCSF protocols.
-It generates code for the LCSF stack as well as documentation (wiki and markdown format).
+It generates code for the LCSF C stack and documentation (wiki and markdown format).

 For more information on the other components, check their respective documentation.

 ## LCSF Documentation

 This is the documentation about the LSCF specification.

+### Protocol

-A command set in LCSF is called a protocol and is the top hierarchical object.
+A command set in LCSF is the top hierarchical object, and is called a protocol.
 A protocol is composed of a number of commands.

 ### Command Type